eclectic-coding/my-contributions/README.md

 I have tried to differentiate my activity at each repo but it is difficult to go back and categorize, but going forward I will.

 ## Gatsby
-As of Oct 15, 2019, I have made 26 Issue reports, variing from questions, conversation, and Pull request for Documentation and or code.
+As of Oct 15, 2019, I have made 26 Issue reports, varying from questions, conversation, and Pull request for Documentation and or code.
 You can read a compiled list [here](https://github.com/gatsbyjs/gatsby/issues?utf8=%E2%9C%93&q=author%3Aeclectic-coding+).

 ## Code Only
 - Blog (Mar 14, 19) [#8](https://github.com/kyleshevlin/blog/pull/8)